-Dog Begging: Don't Reward the Behavior
+Don't Reward the Behavior

 Managing this behavior is one of the toughest parts for dog owners.
-When confronted with a pair of pleading puppy eyes, it can be hard not to give in once in awhile and toss a little nibble from your plate or snack bowl.
+When confronted with a pair of pleading puppy eyes, it can be hard not to give in once in a while and toss a little nibble from your plate or snack bowl.
 Unfortunately, if you give in even once, it’s going to be that much harder to put an end to this behavior.

-Practice this command, and whenever you sit down to a meal, have your dog go to his place.
-If he fails to remain there while you’re eating, put him out of the room (or leave the room yourself, if that’s easier) for a minute or two, and then bring him back and try again.
+Practice this command, and whenever you sit down to a meal, have your dog go to its place.
+If it fails to remain there while you’re eating, put the dog out of the room (or leave the room yourself, if that’s easier) for a minute or two, and then bring it back and try again.

 Keep the Dog Occupied